Power with Purpose Reliability Update

 - Landfill gas

 - Natural gas and fuel oil

-Nebraska City Station (at left) and North Omaha Station are fueled by low-sulfur coal, which results in cleaner emissions than high-sulfur coal.
+Units 1 and 2 are fueled by low-sulfur coal, which results in cleaner emissions than high-sulfur coal.
 Nebraska City is a baseload generating plant.

 OPPD retrofitted Nebraska City 1 with basic emissions controls in 2016.
 Operational in 2009, Nebraska City 2 was designed with more current emissions controls.